rio-aman/ReactJS/readme.md

 in react (package.json me react , react dom and react scripts bhi hoti ise waja se react ke index.html me script lekhte nahi hai kuyki vo at run add the script of index.js )

 but in vite we need to write in index.html

+if we want to use the component in one area instead of their above then we do prop drilling and for this context Api use as we globalised this componenet

+and context api is purely for react so  for other their is REDUX

+using in react we use react-Redux

+and its easier library available that is RTK(Redux-toolkit)

+other that can do this state management system uis zustand